 There’s a lot of conflicting information about just how cats see the world around them.
-Because we can’t see through our cats' eyes, the only way we can really find the truth is through scientific research.
-What follows is the most-often agreed-upon understandings of how cats' eyes work.
+Because we can’t see through our cats’ eyes, the only way we can really find the truth is through scientific research.
+What follows is the most-often agreed-upon understandings of cat eyes.

 First, let’s start out with a basic eye-anatomy refresher course.
 Every eye has a lens that allows light into the eye through a gateway called the pupil (the black part at the center of your eye).
 In the back of the eye is an area called the retina, where the images and light are transmitted to the brain via the optic nerve.
 Our brain then makes sense of all that light and motion and translates it into what we perceive as vision.
 The retina has two types of receptors: rods, which detect light, and cones, which detect color.